-TOE Security Function Addressed issue SF.1 Hash value computation and initiation of the electronic signature creation process using certificates, smart-card terminals and
+TOE Security Function Addressed issue SF.1 Hash value computation and initiation of the electronic signature creation process using certificates, smart-card terminals and secure signature creation devices.
+The user can optionally include OCSP-responses for the validation

-TOE Security Function Addressed issue TOE Security Function secure signature creation devices.
-The user can optionally include OCSP-responses for the validation of certificates and add timestamps to a digital signature.
-Furthermore, the S-TRUST Sign-it base components 2.0 allow the creation of more than one signature without entering the PIN for every document 15 .
-This feature is only available for the S-TRUST Sign-it Job Interface and not for the graphical user interface included in the S-TRUST Sign-it base components 2.0.
-SF.2 Verification of hash values and electronic signatures using certificate revocation lists, OCSP responses (optional) and timestamps (optional) Apart from the extraction of the original and the comparison with the calculated hash value the S-TRUST Sign-it base components 2.0 verify the certificate chain using the chain model or RFC 3280.
-SF.3 Program module manipulation detection The files and libraries constituting the S-TRUST Sign-it base components 2.0 are digitally signed.
+TOE Security Function Addressed issue of certificates and add timestamps to a digital signature.
+Furthermore, the S-TRUST Sign-it base components 2.1 allow the creation of more than one signature without entering the PIN for every document 14.
+This feature is only available for the S-TRUST Sign-it Job Interface and not for the graphical user interface included in the S-TRUST Sign-it base components 2.1.
+SF.2 Verification of hash values and electronic signatures using certificate revocation lists, OCSP responses (optional) and timestamps (optional) Apart from the extraction of the original and the comparison with the calculated hash value the S-TRUST Sign-it base components 2.1 verify the certificate chain using the chain model or RFC 3280.
+SF.3 Program module manipulation detection The files and libraries constituting the S-TRUST Sign-it base components 2.1 are digitally signed.
 Each time the application starts a specific module is responsible for verfying these signatures mathematically.
-SF.4 Unambiguous presentation of the data to be signed The S-TRUST Sign-it base components 2.0 present the data to be signed unambigiously to the user.
+SF.4 Unambiguous presentation of the data to be signed The S-TRUST Sign-it base components 2.1 present the data to be signed unambigiously to the user.
 To accomplish this, a parser determines whether the format of the data to be signed complies to the Adobe PDF-, the TIFF-standard or is a text file.
 The data is checked for active content, unknown tags and elements or control characters that cannot be displayed.
 If any irregularities are detected the user is informed with appropriate error messages or warnings.
-SF.5 Protection against hash value manipulation Before the electronic signature is initiated, the S-TRUST Sign-it base components 2.0 compute the hash value of the data to be signed.
-After the electronic signature creation process the S-TRUST Sign-it base components 2.0 verifiy the electronic signature using the public key of the given signer certificate.
+SF.5 Protection against hash value manipulation Before the electronic signature is initiated, the S-TRUST Sign-it base components 2.1 compute the hash value of the data to be signed.
+After the electronic signature creation process the S-TRUST Sign-it base components 2.1 verifiy the electronic signature using the public key of the given signer certificate.
 If the original hash value and the hash value encoded in the electronic signature are not identical, the signature is discarded.
-SF.6 Assurance of the TOE's integrity For the integrity check the S-TRUST Sign-it base components 2.0 comprise a JAVA-applet that is provided online.
-When assessing this applet it calculates the hash value of each file belonging to the S-TRUST Sign-it base components 2.0 and compares it to the values that were initially caluculated by the manufacturer.
+SF.6 Assurance of the TOE's integrity For the integrity check the S-TRUST Sign-it base components 2.1 comprise a JAVA-applet that is provided online.
+When assessing this applet it calculates the hash value of each file belonging to the S-TRUST Sign-it base components 2.1 and compares it to the values that were initially caluculated by the manufacturer.
 If any value does not match, an error message is displayed.
-SF.7 Processing of OCSP information for certificate validation
+SF.7 Processing of OCSP information for certificate validation The S-TRUST Sign-it base components 2.1 is able to process OCSP-responses.
+First the mathematical correctness of the